RegulationsSkill Group 2

 6. You face penalties for non-compliance, including fines and loss of certification

-Understanding this regulation is not just exam knowledge — it is the foundation of responsible, legal, and environmentally conscious practice in the refrigeration and air conditioning industry.
+Understanding these regulations is not just exam knowledge — it is the foundation of responsible, legal, and environmentally conscious practice in the refrigeration and air conditioning industry.

 Start Practising Today